A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Signal Processing for BD-RIS

 where $\rho_1>0$ is the penalty parameter and $\mathbf{\Lambda}\in\mathbb{C}^{M\times M}$ is the dual variable.
 Then, the two variables can be alternatively designed.
 Specifically, the sub-problem for $\mathbf{\Theta}$ with given $\mathbf{\Phi}$ is essentially an unconstrained optimization when focusing only on the diagonal and upper-triangular (or equivalently lower-triangular) entries of $\mathbf{\Theta}$.
 As such, some well-known searching-based methods for unconstrained optimization, such as Gradient-Descent, can be directly adopted.
-The sub-problem for $\mathbf{\Phi}$ with given $\mathbf{\Theta}$ is again an orthogonal Procrustes problem \cite{manton2002optimization}, whose closed-form solution can be obtained by performing SVD to $\rho_1\mathbf{\Theta}+\mathbf{\Lambda}$. \end{itemize}
+The sub-problem for $\mathbf{\Phi}$ with given $\mathbf{\Theta}$ is again an orthogonal Procrustes problem \cite{manton2002optimization}, whose closed-form solution can be obtained by performing SVD to $\rho_1\mathbf{\Theta}+\mathbf{\Lambda}$.
+The overall complexity of such a solution depends on the specific methods used to solve the sub-problem for a symmetric $\mathbf{\Theta}$. \end{itemize}

-\textit{Remark 6:} The matrix decomposition $\mathbf{\Theta}=\mathbf{U}\mathbf{D}\mathbf{U}^\mathsf{T}$ \cite{nerini2023closed,sun2024new} provides interesting insights to understand the relationship between BD-RIS and D-RIS.
+\textit{Remark 7:} The matrix decomposition $\mathbf{\Theta}=\mathbf{U}\mathbf{D}\mathbf{U}^\mathsf{T}$ \cite{nerini2023closed,sun2024new} provides interesting insights to understand the relationship between BD-RIS and D-RIS.
 That is, a BD-RIS can be decoupled as a power divider controlled by $\mathbf{U}$ and a phase shifter network characterized by $\mathbf{D}$.
 In D-RIS, we have $\mathbf{U}=\mathbf{I}_M$, indicating that signals impinging on one element can only be reflected by the same one.
 However, in BD-RIS, a flexible power divider is enabled by inter-element connections such that the waves impinging on one element can (partially) flow to other elements and further be reflected.